pachun/boo/README.md

 ## To Do

 - I'd _really_ love to automate the whole installation process, but there are still a lot of manual steps.
 I haven't found a way that I'm happy with, for instance, to automate setting the system preferences.
 If you know of a way, please either [email me](mailto:nick@pachulski.me) or [submit a PR](https://github.com/pachun/boo/pulls).
 If it works, I will Venmo you $5.

+  - Note to self: I think the most promising way to do this is with `defaults write`.
+If you run `defaults read > prefs`, initialize a git repo, make a change to a preference, and then run `defaults read > prefs` again, you can see the relavant changes in the prefs file related to the preferences change.
+However, they don't seem to propogate when I try to make the same change with defaults write.
+For example, when I run this:

+    ```sh
+    defaults write com.apple.AppleMultitouchTrackpad Clicking -int 1
+    defaults write com.apple.driver.AppleBluetoothMultitouch.trackpad Clicking -int 1
+    defaults -currentHost write NSGlobalDomain com.apple.mouse.tapBehavior -int 1
+    defaults write NSGlobalDomain com.apple.mouse.tapBehavior -int 1

+    killall Finder
+    killall SystemUIServer
+    ```

+    Which I think, should change the preference "Enable tap to click" from off to on, it's not changed in the Settings app UI, nor does tap to click begin working.